oakes/java-assignments/curriculum/week1.md

   * Create a constructor that takes a name
   * Create `setName` and `getName` methods
     * Can be useful over direct field access if you want to enforce constraints
+    * Interesting comments from [Notch](http://notch.tumblr.com/post/15782716917/coding-skill-and-the-decline-of-stagnation) on getters and setters
 * Work through examples of using string methods in the REPL
 * Methods in detail
   * Static methods (look at the ones in `System` and `Math`)